How Online Retail Sales Training Can Be Available to Remote Employees

 Just because you expose an associate to training concepts and best practices doesn’t mean they are trained.
 It only means the learner has been exposed to the training program.

-Until the associate has had to wrestle with extinguishing their bad customer service habits of asking, “Can I help you?” or “How you doin’?” no new training can take place.
+Until the associate has had to extinguish their bad customer service habits of asking, “Can I help you?” or “How you doin’?” no new training can occur.

 That’s why the best retail sales training has exercises for store managers to do with staff on the floor during a 10-minute huddle before a shift starts to one-on-ones during downtime.

-When this is done in combination with the online training, you can hold employees accountable.
-That only happens when you’ve done the hard work to get them to master the subject, not just be exposed to it.
+When this is done in combination with online training, you can hold employees accountable.
+That only happens when you’ve worked hard to get them to master the subject, not just be exposed to it.

 This takes repetition of lessons, further role-playing, and having mystery shoppers check if they are really doing what you taught.